Apprenticeship Programmes at URBN

 If you have a qualification in a comparable field at the same level or higher, you may not be eligible.
 Speak to the Learning & Development team if you’re not sure.

 Most of your learning will be in the workplace during your normal working day.
-You’ll work alongside an experienced team member to understand the day-to-day responsibilities of the role and learn new skills directly from them.
+You’ll work alongside experienced URBN colleagues and have your Line Manager’s mentorship to help learn new skills directly.

-You will spend the equivalent of at least six hours per week in ‘off-the-job’ training, which may include online workshops, self-directed study and group sessions taught in person at the Fashion Retail Academy campus in Central London.
+You will spend the equivalent of at least six hours per week in ‘off-the-job’ training, which may include online workshops, self-directed study and group sessions taught in person.

 Towards the end of your programme, your manager and the apprenticeship programme lead at the Fashion Retail Academy will decide if you have met the requirements necessary to enter Gateway, the period between completion of your training and being assessed.
-Evidence such as certificates of English and Maths qualifications and/or a portfolio of work will be submitted to prove that you are ready.
+Evidence such as a portfolio of work will be submitted to prove that you are ready.
 You will then be booked in for end-point assessment.

 Once you have reached Gateway, you’ll be ready for end-point assessment (EPA).
 This is the final stage of the programme, during which you’ll have the opportunity to demonstrate what you’ve learned in order to be awarded a pass, merit or distinction grade.